Important facts

 - Implementation: Auditors gather information through data analysis (reports, documentation), interviews with employees and managers and direct observation of work processes on site.

-- Evaluation and documentation: The information collected is analyzed and compared with defined standards.
-The results are recorded in a structured report - with a summary of the areas audited, deviations identified, recommendations for remediation and positive aspects.
+- Evaluation and Documentation: The information gathered is analyzed and compared against defined standards.
+The results are documented in a structured report that includes a summary of the areas reviewed, identified nonconformities, recommendations for corrective action, and positive aspects.

 - Final meeting: Presentation of the results to decision-makers, development of a joint action plan with clear responsibilities, deadlines and control mechanisms.